Track Categories

 Ankle Arthroplasty, or total ankle replacement, is a surgical procedure to replace the damaged parts of the ankle joint with artificial components.

-Osteoporosis is a systemic skeletal disorder characterized by decreased bone density and quality, leading to an increased risk of fractures.
-Osteoarthritis (OA) is the most common form of arthritis, characterized by the degeneration of joint cartilage and the underlying bone, leading to pain, stiffness, swelling, and decreased range of motion.
+Osteoporosis is a systemic skeletal disorder characterized by a decrease in bone density and quality, leading to an increased risk of fractures.
+Osteoarthritis (OA) is the most common form of arthritis, characterized by the degeneration of joint cartilage and the underlying bone, leading to pain, stiffness, swelling, and decreased range of motion

 3-1: Understanding bone remodeling and the factors contributing to osteoporosis.